 If you have never biked to work before, it may seem a bit daunting.
 Fortunately, Bike Cleveland has a guide to help you start.
 Check out their Biking in Cleveland Guide, to learn how to pick the right bike; add accessories like racks and panniers (i.e. baskets); plan routes; and ride safely.
 You can also create bikepools through our Ohio Bike Buddies <link to trip matching platform> program, allowing you to share your commute with other cyclists.

 NOACA develops bike maps for all five (5) counties in our region, in collaboration with county and local governments, metroparks systems, and non-profit organizations.
 We update these maps every three (3) years with new bike facilities.
-The maps are available both online, through NOACA’s GIS portal, and in paper form.
+The maps are available online at the link here, through NOACA’s GIS portal, and in paper form.

 Bikes and Transit